SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 ![](./images/2023-01-19-09-30-00.png)

 ### Creating FlowService to get the token
-We will use the above created connector and try to retrieve the token in a Flowservice, this step is **not mandatory** for token creation, rather just shows how to retrieve the token.
-And also it will assist in exporting/importing the whole solution including connector.
+We will use the above-created connector and try to retrieve the token in a Flowservice, this step is **not mandatory** for token creation, rather just shows how to retrieve the token.
+And also it will assist in exporting/importing the whole solution including the connector.

 1. Navigate to Integrations > FlowServices and click **+** to add new Flowservice
 ![](./images/2023-01-12-14-14-13.png)